 Dr. Anne Fausto-Sterling is the Nancy Duke Lewis Professor Emerita of Biology and Gender Studies in the Department of Molecular and Cell Biology and Biochemistry at Brown University, and founder and former director of the Science & Technology Studies Program at Brown University.
 The author of three books that are referenced widely in feminist and scientific inquiry and over 60 scholarly articles, she is also a Fellow of the American Association for the Advancement of Science, and has received grants and fellowships in both the sciences and the humanities.

-Dr. Fausto-Sterling is currently focused on applying dynamic systems theory to the study of human development.
+Dr. Fausto-Sterling has achieved recognition for works that challenge entrenched scientific beliefs while engaging with the general public.
+She is currently focused on applying dynamic systems theory to the study of gender differentiation in early childhood.
 Her ambition is to restructure dichotomous conversations — inside the academy, in public discourse, and ultimately in the framing of social policy — in order to enable an understanding of the inseparability of nature/nurture.
 She asserts that Dynamic Systems Theory permits us to understand how cultural difference becomes bodily difference.

 Dr. Fausto-Sterling is a frequent commentator and reference for journalists in some of the world’s leading media outlets, such as The New York Times and PBS.
 She regularly writes blog posts for the Boston Review, The Huffington Post and Psychology Today.
 She has spoken widely throughout the United States and abroad about topics within her realm of expertise and has considerable experience as a workshop leader on college campuses interested in integrating the insights of feminist scholarship into science curriculum.
 Topics typically addressed in her talks and media interviews include: